 Please contact the Center for Calling & Career.

 Past Winners of the Seed Project

-2014: Kathryn Allison ’13
+2014: Kathryn Allison ’13 (Art)

-2013: Jacob Hutcherson ’13
+2013: Jacob Hutcherson ’13 (Business)

-Jacob Hutcherson ’13 won the third annual Seed Project with his business, ProFootballSpot.com.
-Pro Football Spot is an online forum for NFL fans that is expanding to ultimately include creative content.
+Jacob Hutcherson ’13 won the third annual Seed Project with his business, ProFootballSpot.com, an online forum for NFL fans that is expanding to ultimately include creative content.
 Jacob is thankful for the knowledge he gained through participating in the Seed Project.
-“The Seed Project helped me narrow down all my thoughts into a distinct plan,” says Jacob.
+“The Seed Project helped me narrow down all my thoughts into a distinct plan,” said Jacob.
 “I tend to have a lot of big ideas, but this process helped add structure and clarity to those ideas.”

-2012: Paul Walters ’13
+2012: Paul Walters ’13 (History)

-2011: Isaiah Smallman '11 and Drew Belz '10
+2011: Isaiah Smallman '11 (English) and Drew Belz '10 (Philosophy & English)

-At the inaugural Seed Project, Drew Belz ’10 and Isaiah Smallman ’11 won the $10,000 with their business plan for Fancy Rhino, a video strategy firm.
+At the inaugural Seed Project, Drew Belz ’10 and Isaiah Smallman ’11 won with their business plan for Fancy Rhino, a video strategy firm.
 Drew says that going through the Seed Project “allowed us to be heads up, to see a little bit further, and realize the potential for business in Chattanooga."

 Recent Fancy Rhino projects have won ADDY awards, and the business continues to grow as part of Lamp Post Group, a small venture incubator and venture capital firm based in Chattanooga.
 Fancy Rhino is currently expanding, yet again, and they have their sights set on New York City.